hswick/exw3/README.md

 filter_id = ExW3.Contract.filter(EventTester, "Simple", self())

 # We can then wait for the event.
-Using the typical receive will wait for the first instance of the event, and then continue.
+Using the typical receive keyword we wait for the first instance
-# This is useful for testing.
+# of the event, and then continue with the rest of the code.
+This is useful for testing.
 receive do
   {:event, {filter_id, data}} -> IO.inspect data
 end